 Calcium and vitamin D work in conjunction where vitamin D allows for the absorption of calcium from the small intestine and helps with bone mineralization.

 Cardiovascular disease also increases at the onset of menopause.
 Women lag behind men in average ages for cardiac events by 10 years due to estrogen’s protective effects on cardiac vasculature.
 The mechanism is believed to be due to lowering LDL and increasing HDL levels.

 Menopausal treatment is done for symptoms relief.
 Estrogen therapy works to help restore the lost estrogens.
 The therapy has been used alone and with progesterone/progestins.
-Estrogen can be taken orally, transdermally or vaginally.
-There is an increased risk of endometrial cancer due to estrogen’s effect on the endometrium to cause hypertrophy.
+Estrogen can be taken orally, transdermal, or vaginally.
+There is an increased risk of endometrial and breast cancer due to estrogen’s trophic effect on the endometrium and breast epithelium.